DevExpress-Examples/XPO_how-to-implement-odata4-service-with-xpo/readme.md

 		return builder;
 	}
 	```
 7. Add OData controllers to the Controllers folder.
-An OData controller is a class inherited from the System.Web.OData.ODataController class.
+An OData controller is a class inherited from the Microsoft.AspNet.OData class.
 Each controller represents a separate data model class created on the third step.
 8. Implement the required methods in controllers (e.g., `Get`, `Post`, `Put`, `Path`, `Delete`, etc.).
 For reference, use existing controllers in this example.
 For example: **CS\ODataService\Controllers\CustomersController.cs**.